 A Little bit about me....

-Hey, I’m Becs, and welcome to my little insight into the fitness struggles (and hopefully some wins) of a pregnant, personal trainer.
+Hey, I’m Becs, and welcome to my little insight into the fitness struggles (and hopefully some wins) of a personal trainer throughout pregnancy and into life as a new mum.

 Enter 2020.
 With less work and life on pause, that elusive ‘balance’ hit me slap bang in the face.